urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Result**

-The number of bits used to represent a value of the type of __i__.
+The number of bits used to represent a value of the type and kind of __i__.
 The result is a _integer_ scalar of the same kind as __i__.

 ### **Examples**